lenmus/lomse/examples/tutorials/tutorial-1-qt/README.md

 The View type is just a Lomse enum.
 In this example, value `ViewFactory::k_view_vertical_book` means that we would like to display the score as book pages, one page after the other in a vertical layout.
 Other View formats are possible out-of-the-box, such as horizontal book or not paginated (the score in a single system) but, in any case, its not complex to develop your own View format.

 The next parameter is a C string containing the score, and the last parameter is a constant `Document::k_format_ldp` that specifies the language in which this score is written.
-In this example it is written in LenMus LDP language.
-Currently, also scores in MusicXML format are supported, although the MusicXML importer is not yet finished and currently it only can deal with very very simple scores.
+In this example it is written in LenMus LDP language, but Lomse also supports other formats, such as MusicXML.

 Let's analyse the string with the score.
 Fort this, I will split it into lines:
 ```